 SSH Keys Management

-You can upload an SSH private key into a project via the TeamCity web interface and then use it in VCS roots configuration or in SSH Agent build feature.
+You can upload an SSH private key into a project via the TeamCity web interface and then use it when configuring VCS roots or in the SSH Agent build feature.

 Supported Key Format